Can I Run Barefoot On A Treadmill? (Yes, Here's Why)

 Barefoot or minimalist running has been gaining in popularity over the past few years.
 Runners are getting back to nature and enjoying the feeling of the freedom it gives.
 The feet are designed to run this way, humans have been doing it for thousands of years without any problems.
 The consensus is mixed as to whether there are benefits or risks.

 Barefoot running has always been practised over the years in Africa.
-It is believed the very fist marathon runner Pheidippides ran barefoot.
+It is believed the very first marathon runner named Pheidippides, ran barefoot.
 In the US there is a Barefoot Runners Society that has over 1,500 members.
-You can now buy minimalist footwear designed for barefoot runners to prevent any debris like stones hurting the feet.
+You can now buy minimalist footwear* designed for barefoot runners to prevent any debris like stones hurting the feet.

 The calf muscles in particular get a good workout and the achilles tendon is stretched as it doesn't have shoes that encourage a heel strike.
 Because of this, barefoot running has been shown to have less impact peak when running on a treadmill (source).
 This means it's better for your knees and other joints.

 Many disadvantages are the opposite of the benefits.
 Where the barefoot runners have less impact on their joints due to going barefoot, the running shoe wearers have more impact.
 This is because the shoes encourage a heel strike and the running gait compensates for this.
 The muscles needed for the support of the feet can atrophy because they're not being used as much in barefoot running as when running shoes are on.

 Running with shoes means you can run on any surface and be confident that any stones or glass will not injure and hurt you.
 You don't have to constantly look down to check you're not about to land on any debris.
 If it's very cold your feet are protected with running shoes.
 You're not going to tread on ice and your feet aren't going to freeze and suffer frostbite.